Camille Bombois

-Camille Bombois (3 February 1883 - 6 June 1970) was a French naïve painter especially noted for paintings of circus scenes.
+Camille Bombois (3 February 1883 – 6 June 1970) was a French naïve painter especially noted for paintings of circus scenes, public parks and river landscapes, still lives, and female nudes.
+He is often associated with self-taught modern painting in France and was compared during his lifetime to Henri Rousseau, although his work was generally more grounded in observed experience than fantasy.

+Early life

 Bombois was born in Venarey-les-Laumes in the Côte-d'Or, in humble circumstances.
 His childhood was spent living on a barge and attending a local school until the age of twelve, when he became a farm worker.
+His father worked as a boatman and later for the Paris–Lyon–Méditerranée railway.
 During his free time he drew and competed in wrestling competitions at local fairs.
+According to later accounts, he began sketching at around the age of sixteen, drawing scenes from the rural life around him.
 He became a champion local wrestler before joining a traveling circus as a strongman and wrestler.
+He first performed with Lucien Gay's circus and later joined the Minard-Caron circus.

+Move to Paris and Early Career

 In 1907, Bombois fulfilled his dream of moving to Paris, where he married and worked as a railway laborer, eventually finding a night job at a newspaper printing plant handling heavy newsprint rolls.
+Before taking that position, he also worked as a laborer on the construction of the Paris Métro.
 Despite the exhausting nature of his job he painted from dawn to dusk, sleeping little.
+Later accounts describe him as having deliberately sought night work so that he could reserve daylight hours for painting, a routine he maintained for several years while developing his technique and style.
 He showed his paintings in sidewalk exhibitions, but his earliest paintings, revealing the influence of the old masters in their subdued use of color, attracted few buyers.